Gowrimurali/Gowrimurali/README.md

-- 👋 Hi, I’m @Gowri Muralee
+- Hi There 👋
-- 👀 I’m interested in Java, Python, MySQL
+- 👀 I’m interested in Java, Python, MySQL, JMeter
 - 🌱 I’m currently working as Junior Consultant in Sparta Global

 <!---